watcharapong2538/ML_proteomic_SNSCC/Mechine learning/README.md

 		◦	Sensitivity (Recall): The ratio of true positive predictions to the total actual positives.

 	8	Standard Deviation of Cross-Validation Scores:
-		◦	The standard deviation of the cross-validation scores (KFold and LeaveOneOut) is calculated to assess the model's stability.
+		◦	The standard deviation of the cross-validation scores (KFold and LOGO-CV) is calculated to assess the model's stability.

-	9	Cross-Validation Scores: Provides an estimate of model performance on traning data.
+	9	Cross-Validation Scores: Provides an estimate of model performance on all dataset.